shanfdo/iSensa_v3/README.md

 # iSensa_v3
 Codecht Home Automation Client

-This is software module is for Rasberry Pis in order to communicate with Codecht Home Automation Cloud Platform.
+This software module is for Rasberry Pis in order to communicate with Codecht Home Automation Cloud Platform.

 Certain features are,